-Since its foundation in 1993, IAF-Radioökologie GmbH (IAF) has become a leading radionuclide laboratory and interdisciplinary radiation safety consultancy.
+Since its foundation in 1993, IAF-Radioökologie GmbH (IAF) has become a leading radionuclide laboratory and interdisciplinary radiation safety and radon consultancy.
 IAF is trusted by private organisations, regulators, authorities and governments in Germany and worldwide.

 Our outstanding reputation rests on superior quality of our laboratory for more than 20 years, state-of-the-art analytical technology, advanced radiochemical methods.
 Our focus is on highest precision and reliability of results delivered and the conclusions drawn from them by us and our customers.
 Our laboratory stands out by client-oriented, flexible sample logistics, very short turnaround time and comprehensive client service.
 We go far beyond mere analytics and provide bespoke, scientific interpretation of the laboratory results.